silverneko/miku/README.md

 some configuration can be made inside startscript like:
 -v(, or --verbose) for extra verbosity
--p(, or --parallel) [NUMBER] to have maxium [NUMBER] of parallel processes running when judging.
+-p(, or --parallel) [NUMBER] to have maxium [NUMBER] of parallel processes to evaluate usercode.
 However this may cause verbosity messages unreadable.
+-b [NUMBER] to set sandbox indexing offset.
+Need to be set to an appropriate number if running multiple judgse on one computer.

+###Known issues
+sandbox doesn't set output limit: https://github.com/cms-dev/cms/issues/309